kenny791/T2A2-API-Webserver/README.md

         "avg_rating": 3.33,
         "saved_for_later": 1
     },
-    ...
+    ...cont.
 ```

 ### /restaurants/\<int:restaurant_id\>
-Methods: GET
+- Methods: GET
-Argument: restaurant_id (int) e.g '10'
+- Argument: restaurant_id (int) e.g '10'
-Authentication: registered users
+- Authentication: registered users
-Description: registered users can request a restaurant of a given id, with more details such as reviews
+- Description: registered users can request a restaurant of a given id, with more details such as reviews
-Request Body: N/A
+- Request Body: N/A
-Return Body:
+- Return Body:
 ```
 {
     "id": 2,